SourCherries/psy-466/pages/lab3_visualization_more.md

 ## Marked exercises (5 points total)

-The first 3 questions are worth 1 point each
+The first 3 questions are worth 1 point each, and the last question is worth 2 points.

+Save a separate jamovi file for each of the first 3 questions, and a Word file for the last question.
+In total, 4 files to upload.

 ### Question 1 (1 point - Pass/Fail)
 Make a graph plotting Life Expectancy by year for the five continents, using the ```continent``` factor.
+Save your jamovi file as ```question_1``` and upload to Blackboard.

 ### Question 2 (1 point - Pass/Fail)
 Make a graph plotting GDP per capita by year for Lebanon, Kuwait, and Saudi Arabia.
-Use the ```gdpPercap``` column for the GDP per capita data
+Use the ```gdpPercap``` column for the GDP per capita data.
+Save your jamovi file as ```question_2``` and upload to Blackboard.

 ### Question 3 (1 point - Pass/Fail)
 Make a new graph plotting anything you are interested in using the gapminder dataset.
 It just needs to be a plot that we have not given an example for.
+Save your jamovi file as ```question_3``` and upload to Blackboard.

 ### Question 4 (2 points total - graded by rubric below)
 The answers to each of these parts are worth .25 points each, for a total of 2 points: